node-formidable/formidable/README.md

 ### form.onPart

-If you want to use Formidable to only handle certain parts for you, you can do something similar
+If you want to use Formidable to only handle certain parts for you, you can do something similar.
+Or see [#387](https://github.com/node-formidable/node-formidable/issues/387) for inspiration, you can for example validate the mime-type.

 ```js
 const form = formidable();